kubeflow/website/content/en/docs/aws/rds.md

     cd ${KF_DIR}
     kfctl apply -V -f ${CONFIG_FILE}
     ```
 Your pipeline and metadata is now using Amazon RDS.
+Review [troubleshooting section](../troubleshooting-aws/#amazon-rds-connectivity-issues) if you run into any issues.